Climate could pay the price as Europe's nuclear plants age

 WINTER WORRIES

-Grid operators in both Britain and France, which gets around 70% of its energy from nuclear, have warned of tight supply this winter, when electricity demand is usually at its highest.
+Grid operators in both Britain and France, which gets around 70% of its electricity from nuclear, have warned of tight supply this winter, when electricity demand is usually at its highest.

 When faced with a deficit, Belgium, Britain, France and Germany rely on each other for power imports through interconnectors that link the countries.